KGNS-TV: News operation

-Since CBS affiliate KVTV shut down its news department in 2006, KGNS has operated the only English-language news department in the market.
+Since CBS affiliate KVTV shut down its news department in 2006, KGNS has operated the market's only English-language news department.
 It currently airs three hours of newscasts every weekday and one hour per day on weekends.
 According to Nielsen Media Research, KGNS competes closely with Spanish-language station KLDO.

 In 1990, the station began a Spanish language newscast at 5 p.m. called Noticias en Español with news anchor Hector Lerma.
-On April 29, 2002, the Spanish news staff resigned from the station forcing them to run a sitcom in that time slot.
+On April 29, 2002, the Spanish news staff resigned from the station, forcing them to run a sitcom in that time slot.
 KGNS eventually replaced the Spanish news broadcast with English language news on March 1 of the following year.
 In 2010, local Spanish language news returned to the station on Telemundo affiliated subchannel 8.3.
-Initially, there was a Sunday morning show, Telemundo Laredo...En tu Casa then expanded on November 18, 2010, with a weeknight 10 p.m. show.
+Initially, there was a Sunday morning show, Telemundo Laredo...En tu Casa, then coverage was expanded on November 18, 2010, with a weeknight 10 p.m. show.

 On June 21, 2008, KGNS-TV began producing a weeknight, 9 p.m. newscast on its CW-affiliated second digital subchannel titled Laredo's First News at 9.
 This program was the only prime time newscast in the Laredo-Nuevo Laredo market until Fox affiliate KXOF-CA launched a competing 9 p.m. newscast on April 9, 2012.
 The half-hour newscast is anchored by Brenda Medina and Ryan Bailey.
-This newscast was targeted at young adults between the ages of 21 and 34 years old.
+This newscast was targeted at young adults between the ages of 21 and 34.